 Is web all you do or can you help us with other services?

-We do quite a bit!
-Our Auckland website design projects have included everything from ground-up website builds, site redesigns, website security, branding and logo design, SEO and more.
-We cover a large scope of web and print design services.
-Web design includes website development, responsive design, SEO, website security and expertise in WordPress and content management.
-Print design includes everything from small print designs like business cards, brochures and flyers to large vector designs for logos, billboards, posters and banners.
-For more details on how we help our clients, check out our services in the menu drop down.
+Woodswork do quite a bit!
+Our Auckland website design projects have included everything from ground-up website builds, site redesigns.
+We also help with website security, branding and logo design, SEO and more.
+Furthermore, we cover graphic and print design services.
+In addition, our web design services include website development, responsive design and SEO.
+In fact we also offer website security and expertise in WordPress and content management.

 How does the design process work?

 Web design projects start with your online goals.
 Then we listen to your needs and questions and then develop a wireframe to set the site structure.
 After that we work on how it will engage your clients and how it will represent you.
 Our goal is to make the process personalised and uncomplicated and even more, to give you the best experience possible.

 For web design, with clear communication and all information being provided at the start of the project, we try to get your site ready for review within 15-30 days.
 Once the wireframe is approved, then we move forward with the rest of the site.

 For graphic design, we let you know when we plan to jump on the project, then the initial design mock-ups are sent within 72 hours, unless stated otherwise.

 Web Design usability best practices is essentially the best methods of working and the best things to add to a website.
 Equally important, the study of website usability has existed since the inception of the web.
 What does that mean?

 Basically, people using the web have an expectation that things on a website will appear in specific areas or places on a web page and will operate in a specific way, and so it should.
 It’s all about funtionality.